 Breast Cancer Care

-Joe is diagnosed with leukaemia in his first year at school.
-This illustrated, colour storybook describes what happens when Joe has to go into hospital for tests.
-The story follows Joe from first feeling ill, through diagnosis and treatment, to recovery and returning to normal life.
+Tom is ten years old when he is diagnosed with lymphoma.
+This illustrated, colour storybook for parents to read with their children describes what happens when he has to go to the hospital for tests and treatment.
+The story follows Tom from when he first feels ill, through diagnosis and treatment, to recovery and return to normal life.